Pennsylvania Department of Health

 Initial comments:

-Based on an Abbreviated survey in response to three complaints and one incident, completed on May 16, 2025, it was determined that Monroeville Post Acute was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on an Abbreviated Survey in response to a complaint, completed on March 3, 2026, it was determined that Monroeville Post Acute was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 Pa.
+Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: